sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 In order to build an API layer on top of the data entity an Azure function is created.

-This function needs to take the input database , and entity name as parameters which fire a query onto the serverless layer.
+This function needs to take the input database (on serverless) , and entity (on serverless) name as parameters which fire a query onto the serverless layer.

-There needs to be a second custom function ( in this case a stored procedure on the serverless side) , which would be triggered during the call and should return the json / payload.
+There needs to be a second action ( in this case a stored procedure on the serverless side) , which would be triggered during the call and should return the json / payload.

-This Azure function , should be able to pass the identity of the user / application requesting the call to the serverless layer.
+This Azure function , should be able to pass the identity of the user / application requesting the call to the serverless layer. ( This assumes only AAD access is permited on the Synapse Layer)

 As soon as purview scans the new resource this flow should be applicable automatically since the function and the Stored procedure are utilities which would be existing on the central platform and the workspace.